Week 11 was Maryam Mirzakhami week!

-“I really love Maryam Mirzakhani and the impact she’s had for women in maths so I was really happy to be able to join this Monday Meal Plan.
-I also liked that I got to do my own poster on an inspiring woman in maths and see other people’s posters for amazing women in STEM.”
+“I love Maryam Mirzakhani and the impact she’s had on women in maths so I was really happy to be able to join this Monday Meal Plan.
+I also liked that I got to do my poster on an inspiring woman in maths and see other people’s posters for amazing women in STEM.”

 “Learning about different mathematicians and meeting other Numberphile lovers!”